 Novel Methods for the Reversible Incorporation of Functional Groups into RNA and DNA: Synthesis and Uses for 2'-O-aminooxymethyl Nucleoside Derivatives

-The 2'-O-protected compounds of the present technology have several advantages, for example, the 2'-O-protected compound is stable during the various reaction steps involved in oligonucleotide synthesis; and the protecting group can be easily removed after the synthesis of the oligonucleotide, for example, by reaction with tetrabutylammonium fluoride; and the O-protected groups do not generate DNA/RNA alkylating side products, which have been reported during removal of 2'-O-(2-cyanoethyl)oxymethyl or 2'-O-[2-(4-tolylsulfonyl)ethoxymethyl groups under similar conditions.
+The 2'-O-protected compounds of the present technology have several advantages that include, the 2'-O-protected compound is stable during the various reaction steps involved in oligonucleotide synthesis; and the protecting group can be easily removed after the synthesis of the oligonucleotide by reaction with tetrabutylammonium fluoride; and the O-protected groups do not generate DNA/RNA alkylating side products, which have been reported during removal of 2'-O-(2-cyanoethyl)oxymethyl or 2'-O-[2-(4-tolylsulfonyl)ethoxymethyl groups under similar conditions.

 FDA Technology Transfer Program